brandon-daniels/brandon-daniels/README.md

 👋 Hi, I’m Brandon M. Daniels, a PhD Candidate in Communication at the University of Colorado Boulder.
 I have a background in the academic humanities, but I tinker, hack, and investigate with computers.
-I'm most experienced at using python to explore textual datasets.
+I use computational methods to investigate human language use, interpret trends and patterns, and communicate findings in a clear and effective manner.
+I'm proficient in python and established practices of statistical inferencing and data vizualization.
+I use natural language processing techniques to understand textual datasets ranging from small and curated corpora to unstructured social media data.

 👀 I’m interested in cultural analytics, natural language processing, and the digital humanities.